MR-dot-15/Encryptor/README.md

 ### Bug

 You'll have an idea about it immediately after the first decryption.
-It's not gonna much, I'm too lazy now to fix it.
+It's not gonna bother much, I'm too lazy now to fix it.

 ### Module dependency: